187990/NLU-assignment1/README.md

 # NLU-assignment1
-contains the assignments 1 of NLU
+This repository contains the first assignment of NLU.